 Vaccinations give people immunity against dangerous diseases like whooping cough, measles and tuberculosis.
 Before vaccination, many people (especially children) who caught these diseases died or suffered permanent disability.
 Now almost nobody dies from serious diseases.
 This is because enough people have been vaccinated to stop the disease from spreading.

-Vaccination is one of the greatest breakthroughs in modern medicine.
-No other medical intervention has done more to save lives and improve peoples quality of life.
+Vaccination is one of the greatest breakthroughs in medicine.
+No other medical intervention has done more to save lives and improve life - especially for children.

 For more information on vaccination visit: NHS Choices Vaccination Schedule page